A tidal wave of repos and the best carry trade ever

 If, as expected, US bond yields continue their inevitable descent toward 0%, investors – not just those from Europe and Japan – will have to start looking elsewhere for returns.
 The most likely candidates are the emerging markets – both bond and equity markets.
 Indeed, the rise in emerging market debt levels compared to those in advanced countries suggest this shift may already be underway.

-- On 3/6/2020 the last repo charts was replaced by a new one for the sake of clarity, using the same data.
+- On 3/6/2020 the last repo chart was replaced by a new one for the sake of clarity, using the same data.

 Sign up for our Newsletter